 DO COCKATIELS TALK?

-Yes, cockatiels can learn to talk, but they are not known to be the most proficient talkers in the bird kingdom.
+Yes, cockatiels can learn to talk.
+However, they are not known to be the most proficient speakers in the bird kingdom.
 Males are more likely to learn to talk than females.
-Cockatiels are very good whistlers and many will whistle more than they talk.
+Cockatiels are very good whistlers, and many will whistle more than they talk.
 Teaching any parrot to talk takes time and perseverance.
-Repeating the word in the same tone and in the correct context will give the best results.
-The best times to teach a parrot to talk is in the morning and early evening, both are times when parrots are naturally more vocal.
+Repeating the word in the same tone and in the correct context, will give the best results.
+The best times to teach a parrot to talk is in the morning, and early evening; both are times when parrots are naturally more vocal.

 DO PARROTS NEED A MATE?

-Yes, just like humans birds need company.
-Parrot live in flocks, so instinctively they do better when they have a mate.
-Without company they can become depressed, feather pluck, scream and take on all kinds of behavioural issues.
+Yes, just like humans, birds need company.
+Parrots live in flocks; so instinctively they do better when they have a mate.
+Without company they can become depressed, feather pluck, scream, and take on all kinds of behavioural issues.

 HOW DO I CATCH MY BIRD?